ultraluminar/EMA-2024s/README.md

-# EMA-2023s
+# EMA-2024s
-Project from the Entwicklung mobiler Anwendungen in Summersemester 2024 - HS Worms
+Project from the Module 'Entwicklung mobiler Anwendungen' in Summersemester 2024 - HS Worms